jackw/heywesty-trafficlight-panel/src/README.md

 ### This data format is unsupported.

-Right now the plugin support any data source that returns data frame(s) containing one numeric field.
+The plugin supports any data source that returns data frame(s) containing one numeric field.

+### Thresholds are incorrectly set.

+Thresholds need to be set for the plugin to operate.
+Please see [usage](#usage) section above.
+Thresholds must contain base and three other values.